hhu-stups/prob2_ui/src/main/resources/help/Main View/State Errors.md

 # State Errors Tab

-This tab might show state errors of the current machine.
+This tab will show possibly occurring state errors of the current machine.